nic-donaldson/extempore/docs/making-an-instrument.rst

 the instrument then feel free.

 So why do they call them tonewheel organs, anyway?
-A `tonewheel`_ is a metal disks (wheel) with a corrugated edge.
+A `tonewheel`_ is a metal disk (wheel) with a corrugated edge.
 The disk is mechanically rotated on it’s axis near an electrical pickup, which ‘picks up’ the changes in the electrical and magnetic fields due to the rotation of the wheel (and particularly the bumps on the edge of the wheel).
 As the